marcelofern/marcelofern.github.io/notes/databases/postgres/outages/renaming_a_table_using_view.md

 Created at: 2024-12-11
 ```

-Modern applications usually run schema changes *before* they deploy the code
+Modern applications usually run schema changes *before* they fully deploy the
-that uses the new schema changes.
+code that uses the new schema changes across all servers.

 In a situation where blue/green deployment is happening, you might need to
 keep both names for a time-window while the schema changes and deploys are